All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 “Aunt Ella,” Sonalí laughed, “we came to find you.”

 Lifting the child to her, Eleanor spun her in complete abandon.
 It was the perfect scene of domesticity in Bran’s opinion.
-His daughter required a woman’s touch, and he could think of none finer that his sister.
+His daughter required a woman’s touch, and he could think of none finer than his sister.
 All would work to his benefit, Bran told his worried heart.

 “I never was so happy to see anyone,” Eleanor assured with a laugh Bran had long missed.